 This makes creating a new design for a website a big headache.
 Not only do you have to come up with a good design, after you figure it out, you'll have to come up with ways of making IE6 display your site correctly, without breaking things for the other browsers.
 As a result, unless you use the standard design templates that come with web editors like Dreamweaver (which have pre-packaged designs with all the necessary workarounds integrated), you'll have to learn things like how to use different CSS style sheets for different browsers and make it a habit to test your site with multiple browsers.

-(Note: I know IE6 is disliked for other reasons as well, for example for its security flaws, but since this article was written from the point of view of a webmaster, and is directed to other webmasters or webmasters-to-be, those aspects are outside its scope.)
+(Note: I know IE6 is disliked for other reasons as well, such as for its security flaws.
+However, since this article was written from the point of view of a webmaster, and is directed to other webmasters or webmasters-to-be, those aspects are outside its scope.)